vwkd/kit/documentation/docs/01-routing.md

 Endpoints return JSON by default, though may also return data in other formats.

-All server-side code, including endpoints, has access to `fetch` in case you need to request data from external APIs.
+Endpoints has access to a `fetch` in case you need to request data from external APIs.
 ???
-WHAT IS OTHER SS CODE EXCLUDING ENDPOINTS?
+HOW `this.fetch` or through argument like in `load` ?

 For example, we might have an endpoint `src/routes/blog/[slug].json.js` that returns a blog post as JSON from our database.
 Then a hypothetical blog page like `/blog/cool-article` would request data from `/blog/cool-article.json`, which would call the endpoint with the slug `cool-article`.